latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

 * In the section, we will display the confusion matrix for the 1-Nearest model and find out which digit does the model most often confuse with another digit.
 * We will show the examples of the misclassified digit
 * Notes:
-  - We will using mini train set and evaluate performance on the development set
+  - We will use the mini train set and evaluate performance on the development set
 * Results:
   - From the confusion matrix, we could conclude that number 4 has the highest misclassified result with number 9 by using the 1-KNN model